 Do an SSDP DARE and get points on the SSDP Chapter Activity Tracker!

 - Share the Monthly Mosaic on Facebook or Twitter using #MonthlyMosaic.
 (10 points)

 - Write a paragraph in response to the Monthly Mosaic, and email it to Emory to be included in a blog post.
 (15 points)

 - Have a suggestion for a topic or want to see your chapter featured in the Monthly Mosaic?
 Submit your ideas, or email Emory to learn more.

 - Get involved with SSDP’s Diversity Awareness, Response and Education committee.

 - Know someone you think would find this interesting?
 Forward this email on and have them subscribe to the Monthly Mosaic.

+Each Monthly Mosaic is edited by Kat Murti and Emory Basso.
+This issue also features contributions by Katie Stone, Rachel Wissner, and Sarah Merrigan.
 Each month, SSDP’s Diversity, Awareness, Reflection and Education (DARE) committee publishes the Monthly Mosaic, a newsletter dedicated to exploring intersectionality and the War on Drugs.
 Previous issues have covered topics such as domestic violence, trans awareness, Black Lives Matter, and women’s unique experiences with the drug war.
 The DARE Committee strives to promote inclusivity within the SSDP network, and facilitate collaboration and engagement with presently underrepresented perspectives, individuals, and movements.
 In order to ensure that the Monthly Mosaic more intentionally and meaningfully reflects these values, the DARE committee is pleased to invite members of our student and alumni network to submit ideas for upcoming issues.